Zay2006/YoutubeViewer2.0/README.md

 ## 📌 Overview

 FocusTube is a modern, distraction-free YouTube viewer built with Next.js and Tailwind CSS.
-The application provides a clean interface for watching videos while maintaining essential features like video recommendations and theme customization.
+The application provides a clean interface for watching videos and playlists while maintaining essential features like video recommendations and theme customization.

 ## 🚀 Features

 - **Clean Interface**: Minimalist design that focuses on the video content
+- **Video & Playlist Support**: Watch individual videos or entire YouTube playlists
 - **Grid Layout**: Responsive CSS Grid layout with main video and recommended section
 - **Video Information**: Display of video title, views, and description
-- **Recommended Videos**: Curated list of 4 related videos
+- **Recommended Videos**: Curated list of related videos
 - **Theme Toggle**: Light and dark mode support with system preference detection
-- **Modern Tech Stack**: Built with Next.js, TypeScript, and Tailwind CSS
+- **Modern Tech Stack**: Built with Next.js 14, TypeScript, and Tailwind CSS

 ## 🛠️ Technical Implementation